 The particulate problem is not always clay.
 It could be algae, mud, or any material that is light enough to stay suspended for long periods of time.

 There are a few ways to deal with this sediment.
 You could just stop the water from moving (say, putting it in a bucket) and wait.
-This is called sedimentation (or precipitation).
+We call this process sedimentation (or precipitation).
 But, depending on the weight of the particles you’re dealing with, this could take days, even weeks.

 And, there are particles so light that they will never fully settle out on their own.
-If the particulates are close enough to the weight of a water molecule, or if the electrical charges of the material and the water repel each other… (this gets complicated, and involves some knowledge of electromagnetic chemistry, just take Science’s word for it)… they’ll never settle out on their own.
+If the particulates are close enough to the weight of a water molecule, or if the electrical charges of the material and the water repel each other… (this is complicated and involves knowledge of electromagnetic chemistry.
+So, let’s just take Science’s word for it)… they’ll never settle out on their own.
 Thus, a common early-stage solution in the purification process is to use coagulation and flocculation to get particulates out of the water.

 Coagulation, in simple terms, just means clumping.
 Flocculation is the settlement of those clumps to the bottom, leaving clear water at the top.
 When we talk about flocculation, we’re usually referring to both processes since you can’t practically settle particulates out without making them heavier first.

-There are a handful of chemicals that have flocculant properties.
-Iron and aluminum sulfates (alum) are the most widely used coagulants but salts of other metals such as titanium and zirconium have been found to be highly effective coagulants as well.
+There are a handful of chemicals that have flocculant properties, including iron and aluminum sulfates [alum].
+In addition, salts of metals such as titanium and zirconium have been found to be highly effective coagulants.
 The most commonly used alum for drinking water is potassium alum, which was used in ancient Rome as far back as 2000 bce.

 During flocculation, gentle mixing accelerates the rate of particle collision and encourages the creation of larger particulate clumps.
 The effectiveness of flocculation is affected by the concentration of the alum, mixing speeds, intensity, and time.

-Flocculation alone is not a full form of purification as bacteria and viruses can avoid being clumped and aren’t destroyed or deactivated by the alum.
+Flocculation is not a stand-alone treatment option.
+Flocculation will not remove or destroy bacteria or viruses.
 So, while flocculation makes other forms of purification more effective, it’s only a first step.

 Alum also shares many of the same downsides as chlorine, such as availability and variable exposure time.
 The amount of alum required to maximize flocculation is based on the original water’s turbidity, and additional measurements are needed to optimize mixing and settling times.